ozimmortal/commits/README.md

  -- I care.
 I care about everything.
 Sometimes not giving a f#%k is caring the most.
 Tue Jan  7 16:01:16 2025

  -- We're going to move the entire music industry into the 21st Century  Tue Jan  7 17:00:32 2025

+ -- Culture is the most powerful force in humanity under God  Tue Jan  7 18:00:25 2025